Buying Term Life Insurance? Read This First!

 How Does Term Life Insurance Work?

-Term life insurance is a type of life insurance that offers coverage for a specific length of time.
+Term life insurance is a type of life insurance that offers coverage for a specific length of time, with term lengths ranging from 1 to 40 years.

 The death benefit is paid to your beneficiaries if you die while the coverage is in force.